IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 #### Assisting police officers
 The _Police Force Act 1913_, the _Police Force Act 1947_, the _Police Act 1958_ require adult males to assist police officers in securing or conveying a prisoner to a police station, when it is reasonably necessary.
 Men who fail to assist an officer when called upon could be fined.
 The _Human Rights Amendment Act 2001_ amended section 53 of the _Police Act 1958_ to make it apply to any person.
 Currently, section 51 the _Policing Act 2008_ also applies to any person.

+#### Assisting in animals disease emergency
+The _Animals Act 1967_ has a provision that "any fit male person over the age of eighteen years" may be required to render assistance to eradicate or limit the spread of an animals disease.

 #### Compulsory military training or service.
 Only men were required to train or serve in the military in New Zealand.